 All cut-off switches close to ground if abnormal operating conditions exist and energize the Fault Relay to stop the engine.
 The respective control panel lamps (optional) light to indicate cause of the shutdown.
-An optional remote fault alarm can be connected to the terminal shown in Figure 30.
-Current limitations for optional equipment not supplied by ONAN are 100 milli-amperes for each indicator lamp and 5 amperes for the fault alarm.
+An optional remote fault alarm can be connected to the terminal shown in Figure 31.
+Current limitations for optional equipment not supplied by ONAN are 100 miliamperes for each indicator lamp and 5 amperes for the fault alarm.

-CAUTION Control components can be damaged if these current limits are exceeded for the optional equipment.
+CAUTION aged if recommended current limits are exceeded for the optional equipment.